Hypothetical types of biochemistry: Non-water solvents

-Water as a compound is cosmically abundant, although much of it is in the form of vapour or ice.
-Subsurface liquid water is considered likely or possible on several of the outer moons: Enceladus (where geysers have been observed), Europa, Titan, and Ganymede.
+Water as a compound is cosmically abundant, although much of it is in the form of vapor or ice.
+Subsurface liquid water is considered likely or possible on several of the outer moons: Enceladus and Europa (where geysers have been observed), Titan, and Ganymede.
 Earth and Titan are the only worlds currently known to have stable bodies of liquid on their surfaces.

 Not all properties of water are necessarily advantageous for life, however.
 For instance, water ice has a high albedo, meaning that it reflects a significant quantity of light and heat from the Sun.
 During ice ages, as reflective ice builds up over the surface of the water, the effects of global cooling are increased.

-There are some properties that make certain compounds and elements much more favorable than others as solvents in a successful biosphere.
+There are some properties that make certain compounds and elements much more favourable than others as solvents in a successful biosphere.
 The solvent must be able to exist in liquid equilibrium over a range of temperatures the planetary object would normally encounter.
 Because boiling points vary with the pressure, the question tends not to be does the prospective solvent remain liquid, but at what pressure.
 For example, hydrogen cyanide has a narrow liquid-phase temperature range at 1 atmosphere, but in an atmosphere with the pressure of Venus, with 92 bar of pressure, it can indeed exist in liquid form over a wide temperature range.